 - What is your assessment of our onboarding process?
 What didn’t we do that could have helped you?
 And what did we do that would be better left out next time?

 - Now that you’ve seen our work, is there anything about it that doesn’t make sense or that strikes you as inefficient?
-Just like you can become blind to clutter in your house, it’s easy to get used to and stop noticing ways of doing business that don’t make sense.
+Just like you can become blind to clutter in your house, it’s easy to stop noticing ways of doing business that don’t make sense.
 Asking a new hire about this will provide some valuable perspective on these inefficiencies, and make them feel that their opinion is valuable.

 - What parts of your work do you still feel unsure about?
 What guidance or resources can I give you to learn those tools/processes?